Problems Artist Have Are Ridiculous – Here’s How To Solve Them

 5.Wrong Target Audiences

 Once you can identify the type of people who prefer your style of painting, drawing or sculpture, they then become your target audience.
-You will need to market your stuff to the same age group, gender, demographics and lifestyle preference as your initial research.
+You will need to market your talent to the same age group, gender, demographics and lifestyle preference as your initial research.

 6.Not Enough Online/Social Media Presence

+People love looking art before they go bed not so much during the day at work when it’s hectic.
 Check out more of this on my previous content here about moving forward with social media.

 Creativity is inventing, experimenting, growing, taking risks, breaking rules, making mistakes and having fun doing it – Mary Lou Cook